 Carbon Monoxide Alarms

 Carbon monoxide is an odorless, tasteless, invisible gas.
 Carbon monoxide poisoning is a serious public health concern.
-More than 10,000 people are poisoned by carbon monoxide and require medical treatment each year.
-More than 500 people in the U.S. die annually from carbon monoxide poisoning.
+Learn more about carbon monoxide poisoning.

-In Maryland, a carbon monoxide alarm is defined as a device that is capable of detecting carbon monoxide.
+What is a carbon monoxide alarm?
+In Maryland, a carbon monoxide alarm is a device that is capable of detecting carbon monoxide.
 When sensing an unhealthy accumulation of carbon monoxide, the device is capable of emitting a distinct and audible sound that warns the occupants.
 The device must carry the listing of a nationally recognized testing laboratory approved by the Office of the State Fire Marshal and be hard wired into an alternating current (AC) power line with secondary battery backup.
-Read the Law: Maryland Code, Public Safety, Section 12-1101

 Can I buy a combination smoke and carbon monoxide alarm?
-Yes, a carbon monoxide alarm may be combined with the smoke alarm if it meets the requirements of Section 12-1103.
-Read the Law: Maryland Code, Public Safety, Section 12-1103
+Yes, a carbon monoxide alarm may be combined with the smoke alarm if it meets the requirements of the law.

 Can I paint over the alarm or otherwise mess with it?
-No. Except as part of routine maintenance, a person may not render a carbon monoxide alarm inoperable.
-Read the Law: Maryland Code, Public Safety, Section 12-1105
+No. Except as part of routine maintenance, you may not render a carbon monoxide alarm inoperable.

 Do other laws apply to me?
 Your local county or municipal corporation may enact more stringent laws that relate to carbon monoxide alarms.
-You should always check with your specific county to see if they have additional requirements that affect you.
-Read the Law: Maryland Code, Public Safety, Section 12-1106
+Check with your specific county to see if additional requirements affect you.